 Ken joined KPIX 5 in 1990.
 His longevity here has made him one of the most trusted Bay Area broadcast journalists in the Bay Area.

-Bastida is a two-time Emmy Award winner… having been honored for his outstanding achievement in “continuing coverage” for his series, “Inside the Middle East.”
-He’s also received 10 Emmy nominations by the Academy of Television Arts and Sciences for his outstanding work as an Anchor and Reporter.
-In addition, Bastida has been recognized for excellence by the Associated Press, the Radio and Television News Directors Association and the Peninsula Press Club.
+Ken has garnered many awards including six local Emmys.
+He was honored for his outstanding achievement in “continuing coverage” for his series, “Inside the Middle East.”
+He’s also received 15 Emmy nominations by the Academy of Television Arts and Sciences for his outstanding work as an Anchor and Reporter.
+In addition, Ken has been recognized for excellence by the Associated Press, the Radio and Television News Directors Association and the Peninsula Press Club.

 He has been privileged to travel the world, sometimes while on assignment for KPIX 5.
 Ken’s most memorable reporting trips include his journey to the Middle East covering the Intifada and the building of Israel’s separation border in East Jerusalem and the West Bank.
 In 1988, he covered Hurricane Iniki, the most powerful hurricane to strike Hawaii in recorded history.
 Ken also traveled to the Mojave Desert when it was designated a National Park Preserve.

 Ken has proven to be a steady presence during major news events.
 He anchored KPIX 5’s extended live coverage on September 11th as well as special coverage of the San Bruno gas explosion and the Oakland Ghost Ship fire.
 He also co-anchored the station’s coverage of the Giants World Series parades and anchored live from San Francisco’s Super Bowl City the days leading up to Super Bowl 50 in Santa Clara.